How to Gain Competitive Advantage in Your Business

 And then, the impossible happens.

-Focus and discipline allows you to know yourself and the true uniqueness of the people working with you.
+Focus and discipline allow you to know yourself and the true uniqueness of the people working with you.
 The problem you solve will illuminate trends you see before anyone else.
 This becomes a competitive advantage:

 • You sense and begin thinking about addressing a change before it becomes a problem.